Howard P. Rawlings

 • MDCAPS will automatically consider students qualified for the Guaranteed Access Grant if they meet basic eligibility requirements.

-• Students must have a Maryland university or college listed on their submitted FAFSA or MHEC One-App (for undocumented students) prior to June 1, 2024.
-Students who add a Maryland institution after June 1, regardless of submission date, will not be considered for the GA.
+• Students must have a Maryland university or college listed on their submitted FAFSA or MHEC One-App (for undocumented students) before March 1, 2025.
+Students who add a Maryland institution after March 1, regardless of the submission date, will not be considered for the GA.

 • Disbursement (payment) of funds does not occur until the university or college a student is enrolled at certifies their eligibility.